xsscx/xnuimagefuzzer/README.md

     INJECT_STRING_3,
     INJECT_STRING_4
 };
+*/
 ```
 ### Run Target Jailbroken Device
 #### File Access
-If you have an SRD, Jailbroken, arm Device, or Virtual Device, you have access directly to the Fuzzed Files via Container.
+If you have an SRD, Jailbroken, Desktop or Virtual Device, you have access directly to the Fuzzed Files via Container.
 ```
 Starting up...
 Loading file: seed-small-7.png